-In SY14/15, SROs will be deployed in a "cluster model," with each SRO supporting multiple schools.
+In SY15/16, SROs will be deployed in a "cluster model," with each SRO supporting multiple schools.
 While high schools receive the most attention due to size and complexity of issues, SROs also provide outreach to middle schools.
 Roving SROs are a resource for school administrators, coordinating Safe Passages, targeted student outreach, and programs.
 These officers also coordinate conflict mediations if needed, and lend support and provide resource information to atrisk students.
-In addition, an evening team of SROs supports extended school days and sporting and entertainment events during the evening and offer programming for the adult student population.
+In addition, an evening team of SROs supports extended school days and sporting and entertainment events for students and offer programming for the adult student population.